jwboelens/jwb.co/content/posts/hello.md

 Static Site Generators are hip these days.
 All the hip kids are making websites with them.
 I’ve never understood them really, but I’ve decided to give Hugo a try.

-Installing Hugo and building this website took about an hour.
 The documentation is useless, but the forum is great.

 It's hosted on GitHub and Netlify.